Harry Kite: Career

+Exeter City

 Kite joined the Exeter City Academy at the under-9 stage, and went on to make his first-team debut on 29 August 2017, coming on as a ninth-minute substitute for Luke Croll in a 3–1 EFL Trophy group stage defeat to Yeovil Town at St James Park.

 On 16 August 2019, Kite was loaned out to Taunton Town for three months.
 On 30 October Exeter confirmed, that the deal had been extended until January.
 On 9 January 2020, the deal was extended once again, this time until the end of the season.

 He scored his first goal for Exeter in an EFL Trophy tie against Swindon Town on 6 October 2020.
 Injuries to Nigel Atangana and Archie Collins saw Kite become a regular in the first team at the start of the 2021–22 season, and he went on to score his first League goal for Exeter in a 4–1 victory over Bristol Rovers on 21 August 2021.

+In April 2024, manager Gary Caldwell confirmed that Kite would leave the club at the end of the 2023–24 season.

+Following his departure from the club, Kite suffered a hamstring injury in October 2024 that required surgery, being allowed to return to Exeter City for his rehabilitation as he continued to search for a new club.

+Yeovil Town

+On 28 March 2025, Kite signed for National League side Yeovil Town on a short-term deal until the end of the 2024–25 season.

+Truro City

+On 27 June 2025, Kite joined newly promoted National League side Truro City on a two-year deal.